fatemehMirabdollahi/to-do_frontEnd/README.md

 <img  src="screenshot.png" alt="Logo" width="600" height="300">
 </p>
 </br>
-it is a simple to-do ui to add your tasks in it and checked them when they had done. it is just a ui and back-end will be addede some noe :)
+It is a simple to-do frontend project to add your tasks in it and checked them when you have done them. it is just a frontened and back-end and database will be added. some noe :)

-* defferent to-do apps are availble but i want to practice programing on somthinf that i will use.
+* defferent to-do apps are availble but i want to practice programing on something that i will use.
-* it is so simple feature will be added as i need them
+* it is so simple, feature will be added as i need them.

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * [Javascript](www.javascript.com)
 * [Vue js](Vue.jsvuejs.org)
 * [Sass](https://sass-lang.com/)